-Standing Up for the Accused in Tennessee Since 1991
+Standing Up for those Accused of Domestic Violence in Knoxville, Tennessee

 Domestic violence accusations are common in Tennessee and throughout the country.
 While a common charge in courts, these types of accusations are not treated lightly.
 Tennessee courts take such allegations seriously and have harsh penalties that can be applied in cases where the defendant has been proven guilty.
 These cases commonly occur after a domestic call to law enforcement who will generally arrest and charge whomever they feel is the primary aggressor even if the “victim” does not later want to press charges.
 The decision to move forward with the charges rests entirely in the hands of the prosecutor.

 Domestic violence charges are often based on one party’s word against the other; claims can be exaggerated, misleading, made in the heat of the moment, or blatantly false.
 If you have been accused, ensuring that you have aggressive representation is imperative.
 Your reputation and future can be negatively affected.
 It is critical that you immediately reach out to a reputable and trusted law firm who has the knowledge and power to protect you and your future.
 At The Bosch Law Firm, P.C., you will find exceptionally experienced and capable legal help from a team of Knoxville domestic violence attorneys with a proven history of impressive results.

 In Tennessee, domestic violence is a common term for what the law refers to as “domestic assault.”
 If you have the intent to harm a family or household member, you can be charged with domestic assault.
 When the intent is raised to the level of causing “serious” harm to one of these individuals, you can be charged with “aggravated assault."